addania/coding/src/pages/CSS.md

  color: tile;
 }
 ```
-**B) by class name** - In case of class names we need to ad period in front of the class name.
+**B) by class name** - In case of class names we need to add period in front of the class name.
 They are meant to be re-used over many elements.

 HTML:
 ```